your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Judgment vs Perception

-- judging type have a judging matrix and a perceiving core.
+- judging (rational) type have a judging matrix and a perceiving core.
 Neurobiologically, they have a little higher activity of the left side of the prefrontal cortex.
 They are more certain about their conclusions.
 Tend to be more organized due to reacting slowly and, thus, needing to create rigid structure in order to process things more effectively;
-- perceiving types have a perceiving matrix and a judging core.
+- perceiving (irrational) types have a perceiving matrix and a judging core.
 Neurobiologically, they have a little higher activity of the right side of the prefrontal cortex.
 They are more uncertain about their conclusions.
 More fluid and adaptable, less organized.

-Also called rational vs irrational.

 It is a Jungian dichotomy.